Courthouse Comfort

 Courthouse Comfort Canine Program

-In 2019, this program expanded to include Veteran's Treatment Court, and the courtrooms of Judge Erin C. Connelly Marucci, Erie County Court of Common Pleas; and Judge Marshall Piccininni, Erie County Court of Common Pleas.
+In 2019, this program expanded to include Veteran's Treatment Court, and the courtrooms of Judge Erin C. Connelly Marucci, Erie County Court of Common Pleas; and Judge Marshall Piccininni, Erie County Court of Common Pleas; and President Judge Joseph M. Walsh III.

 How Our Therapy Dogs Help

 Studies prove a certified therapy dog can provide comfort and support during a child's legal hearing by helping the child to relax and better focus.
 Our team of certified therapy dogs are used to help provide a calming presence by alleviating much of the trauma and stress associated with a dependent child's court appearance.
-The ultimate goal of our Courthouse Comfort Canine program is to help families and guardians remain calm which can oftentimes help get the best testimony from the participating child.
-Read more about our history here!
+The ultimate goal of our Courthouse Comfort Canine program is to help families and guardians remain calm.

 Participating Courthouse Therapy Dogs

-Malkin handled by Marian Kohan; Tucker handled by Barbara Richardson; Lily handled by Sue Ferraro; Molly handled by Bob Marks; Finn handled by Lisa Jones; Caoimhe handled by Carlene Williams; Yoshi handled by Gary Seymour; Allie handled by Melody Winnen; Neela handled by Sharon Gdaniec; Xena handled by Lori Metalonis and Maggie handled by Sue Church
+Malkin handled by Marian Kohan; Tucker handled by Barbara Richardson; Lacey handled by Sue Ferraro; Molly handled by Bob Marks; Finn handled by Lisa Jones; Caoimhe handled by Carlene Williams; Yoshi handled by Gary Seymour; Neela handled by Sharon Gdaniec; Xena handled by Lori Metalonis, Maggie handled by Sue Church and Barrister handled by Denise Pekelnickey.